-- ED 190.
-Elementary Practicum I 1 hour.
+ED 190.
+Elementary Practicum I - 1 hour.
 An observation in an elementary classroom.
 This is accomplished under the supervision of the college instructor.
-Class meets in seminars and requires 35 hours of classroom observation.
-Must be taken concurrently with ED 206.
+Class meets in seminars and requires 30 hours of classroom observation.
+Must be taken concurrently with ED 205.
 Prerequisites: "C" or better in ED 100 and 2.0 G.P.A.
+Fall.
 Spring.

-Fall. - ED 191.
-Secondary Practicum I 1 hour.
+ED 191.
+Secondary Practicum I - 1 hour.
 An observation in a secondary classroom.
 This is accomplished under the supervision of the College instructor.
 Class meets in weekly seminar and requires 30 hours of classroom observation.
-Must be taken concurrently with ED 206.
+Must be taken concurrently with ED 205.
 Prerequisites: "C" or better in ED 100 and 2.0 G.P.A.
 Fall.
+Spring.

-Spring. - ED 192.
-Middle School Practicum I 1 hour.
+ED 192.
+Middle School Practicum I - 1 hour.
 An observation in a secondary classroom.
 This is accomplished under the supervision of the College instructor.
 Class meets in weekly seminar and requires 30 hours of classroom observation.
-Must be taken concurrently with ED 206.
+Must be taken concurrently with ED 205.
 Prerequisites: "C" or better in ED 100 and 2.0 G.P.A.
 Fall.
-Spring. - ED 193.
-Library Science Practicum I 2 hours.
-Observation in a school library media center under the supervision of the college instructor.
-Class meets in seminars and requires 70 hours of classroom observation.
-Must be taken concurrently with ED 206.
-Prerequisites: "C" or better in ED 100 and 2.0 G.P.A. - ED 206.
-Beginning Portfolio Development 1 hour.
+Spring.

+ED 205.
+Beginning Portfolio Development - 1 hour.
 The preservice teacher's portfolios is a developmental record.
 It will seek to capture the individual's capabilities over time.
 The portfolio should reveal growth and performance in areas such as planning, instruction, teaching strategies, classroom management, community service, self-reflection, cross cultural experiences, and professional activities under a variety of conditions.
 Fall.
+Spring.

-Spring. - ED 245.
-Art, Music, and Movement for Elementary Teacher 3 hours.
+ED 245.
+Art, Music, and Movement for Elementary Teacher - 3 hours.
 Explores and analyzes theory and practical application for an elementary fine arts and physical activity program.
 Includes planning, recommended activities, teaching, evaluative techniques, and class organization. \$15 fee.
 Prerequisite: ED 100.
 Fall.
+Spring.

-Spring. - ED 250.
-Geography for Teachers 3 hours.
+ED 250.
+Geography for Teachers - 3 hours.
 Demonstrates how geographic education focuses on five central themes and how these themes recur and are amplified throughout the curriculum.
 It will also identify the knowledge, skills, and perspectives students should gain from a systematic study of geography.
 Fall.
 Spring.